hsf-training/cpluspluscourse/code/README.md

 1. Use the Windows Subsystem for Linux (WSL)
 2. Use an ssh client and connect to lxplus
 3. Use Visual Studio and the native Windows compiler (MSVC)
-4. Use a GNU port for Windows, like MinGW

 We advise to use either [WSL](#wsl) or [lxplus](#lxplus), so a non-Windows experience.
 This way, you can follow all exercises, especially the ones on tools, which are mostly Linux focused.